 So set aside some time each day and start on one of them.
 You’ll probably enjoy it more than watching the TV or surfing the internet.

-A year ago, I introduced the concept of the Adventure List.
+I have found it useful to create an Adventure List.
 That’s a list of things to see and do in your local area, within a couple hours’ drive, that you have never done but want to try someday.
 There are probably a lot of places you don’t even know about.

 After I launched this idea, Jeff and I created our Adventure List and set aside one day each week to go see one place on the list.
 It has been wonderful!
 Most of the time, we come away feeling enriched.
 Some places were more impactful than others, but we always enjoy the experience as well as the time together and the time out of the house.